Michele Elliott

 Michele Irmiter Elliott OBE is an author, psychologist, teacher and the founder and director of child protection charity Kidscape.
 She has chaired World Health Organization and Home Office working groups and is a Winston Churchill fellow.

 Early life

 Elliott was born on 7 January 1946 to James Irmiter and Ivy (née Dashwood).
-She graduated from Dixie Hollins High School in 1964.
-She attended the University of South Florida and the University of Florida, gaining a BA in Science and Education and a Masters's degree in Psychology She began working with families and children in 1968 in London.
+She graduated from Hollins School in 1964.
+She was awarded a BA in Science and Education and an MA degree in Psychology from the University of South Florida and the University of Florida She began working with families and children in 1968 in London.

 Work

-Elliott worked as a child psychologist at The American School in London, where her husband was a social studies teacher.
+Elliott worked as a child psychologist in London schools for 14 years, then started lecturing about the issues child sexual abuse and bullying.

 Kidscape

 Elliott founded Kidscape in 1984 to help children stay safe from sexual abuse and from bullying.

 Elliott has been a high-profile figure and Kidscape was named Charity of the Year in 2000.
 Writing in The Guardian, David Brindle suggested the award was "an undoubted reflection of the vibrancy of Michele Elliott".